-When it comes to wheel sizes on Jeeps, there is a world of options, and size comes down to personal preference and what your desired application is with the vehicle.
-With that being said, fitting 35-inch tires will offer improved ground clearance as a result of the taller sidewalls as well as a more aesthetically pleasing truck.
-So, is it possible, and what exactly is required to make 35s fit on the stock 18” Wrangler rims?
+When it comes to wheel sizes on 4WDs, there is a world of options, and size comes down to personal preference and what your desired application is with the vehicle.
+Fitting 35-inch tires will offer improved ground clearance as a result of the taller sidewalls as well as a more aesthetically pleasing truck.

-Let’s look at a few more 35” options for the Jeep Wranglers and see how 35s on 17” compares to 18” wheels.
+Let’s look at a few more 35-inch options for the Jeep Wranglers and see how 35s on 17” compares to 18” wheels.

 When fitting larger tires, your truck looks a lot more aggressive and purposeful.
 Of course, the tradeoff is increased fuel consumption which you can read more about here.

-There is, however, another caveat when fitting larger tires with taller sidewalls, on-road dynamics.
+There is, however, another caveat when fitting larger tires with taller sidewalls, and on-road dynamics.

 Option #1 – 35×12.50 Tires on the Stock 18” Wheels